 A staple in many cultures, fermented foods are becoming hot news in the UK - be it kimchi, sauerkraut, kefir or miso.
-They’re natural sources of beneficial bacteria, which promote good digestion, boost immunity and increase your resistance to infection.
+They’re natural sources of beneficial bacteria, which promote good digestion, support the immune system and increase your resistance to infection.
 Enjoying live bio-yogurt daily also helps top up levels of friendly gut bacteria.

 The beneficial bacteria in your gut need their own fuel source, and certain foods are great for this.
 Leeks, onions, chicory and asparagus all contain a type of fibre called inulin, which the bacteria love.
 This non-digestible fibre is fermented by gut bacteria, stimulating their growth, and bulking up stools making them easier to pass.

-Essential for keeping the gut healthy and waste materials moving.
+Fibre is essential for keeping the gut healthy and waste materials moving.
 Aim to include wholegrains, nuts and seeds, as well as plenty of fruit and veg.
-If you suffer from wind and bloating you might want to ease off on the foods associated with these problems, such as cabbage, Brussel sprouts, beans and pulses.
+If you suffer from wind and bloating you might want to ease off on the foods associated with these problems, such as cabbage, Brussels sprouts, beans and pulses.
 The gentler, soluble fibre is useful for those with sensitive systems – focus on legumes, oats and brown rice.
 When you increase fibre you also need to drink more fluids to help the fibre work more effectively.

-Although high in saturated fats, coconut oil is a healthy choice – it’s stable at high temperatures, making it ideal for roasting.
+Although high in saturated fats, coconut oil is a useful ingredient – it’s stable at high temperatures, making it ideal for roasting.
 Most of the saturated fats are medium-chain triglycerides (MCTs), which are processed by the body more efficiently, without placing strain on the gall bladder.
 One of the fatty acids in coconut oil, lauric acid, helps fight off unwanted bacteria, keeping the gut healthy.